dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-and-win32-interoperation.md

     - Implement message processing for all messages (not just shutdown messages) in your override of the <xref:System.Windows.Interop.HwndHost> method <xref:System.Windows.Interop.HwndHost.WndProc%2A>.

-    - Have the hosting [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] element process the messages by handling the <xref:System.Windows.Interop.HwndHost.MessageHook> event.
+    - Have the hosting WPF element process the messages by handling the <xref:System.Windows.Interop.HwndHost.MessageHook> event.
 This event is raised for every message that is sent to the main window procedure of the hosted window.

     - You cannot process messages from windows that are out of process using <xref:System.Windows.Interop.HwndHost.WndProc%2A>.